-Construction should be allowed under the terms of a Nationwide 14 Section 404 Clean Water Act Permit for Linear Transportation Projects as defined in the Federal Register 82(4):1860-2008.
+Minor stream impacts are associated with the construction of the two-way left turn lane, which includes the extension or replacement of seven pipe culverts ranging from 24' to 42' in diameter and 57' to 96' in length.
+Construction of the proposed project should be allowed under the terms of a Nationwide 14 Section 404 Permit for Linear Transportation Projects as defined in the Federal Register 82(4):1860-2008.